yacineseff/pomodoro-website/README.md

 Contributing
 Feel free to contribute to this project by suggesting improvements, reporting issues, or adding new features.
 For contributions, please follow the guidelines in the CONTRIBUTING.md file.

-License
-This project is licensed under the MIT License.

-Thank you for using the Pomodoro Timer Website.
-We hope it helps you achieve your productivity goals!